Dahlia-Dry/RI_Batbal_Testbench/README.md

 1. **Create Instrument Class**: In `instruments/`, create a new class inheriting from `Instrument` or appropriate base class.

-2. **Implement Methods**: Add methods for each supported action, following the naming convention from the schema.
+2. **Implement Methods**: Add methods for each supported action.
+For clarity, it is recommended to follow the naming convention from the schema: <inst>_<action>

 3. **Update Registry**: Add the new class to `INSTRUMENT_CLASSES` in `instrument_registry.py`.